Apprentice Application Information Fact Sheet

 The Ohio Operating Engineers Training Program is an INDUSTRY-SPONSORED AND FUNDED registered Apprenticeship Training Program.
 The sponsors are the International Union of Operating Engineers Local 18, the Ohio Contractors Association, and the Ohio Building Chapter of the Associated General Contractors.
 The Ohio State Apprenticeship Council and Training, United States Department of Labor provides assistance and regulation.

 Apprentices attend 160 hours of related instruction per year on their own time, for which they are not paid.
-Classes are given in the following manner: weekly blocks of forty (40) hours in the fall, winter, and spring.
+Classes are given in the following manner: weekly blocks of forty (40) hours in the fall, and spring, and eighty (80) hours in the winter.
 The related instruction includes classroom instruction along with equipment operation, maintenance, and repair.

 Apprentices are required to work a minimum of 4,000 hours during the four-year period.
 This employment is considered an on-the-job training program where the apprentices are employed by union contractors on construction projects and are paid wages and benefits.